valtech-sd/RabbitMQ-To-EventHub-Shovel/README.md

 Environment variable notes for running in-place at an RMQ server (it's assumed said server is using AMQPS / AMQP over TLS):

   * The prod container rabbitmq-to-eventhub-prod is suitable to run on the RMQ server itself.
 Therefore, the RMQ host in this case will be the docker host (using the special "host-gateway" alias).
   * To avoid TLS issues, we used docker's extra_hosts to create a docker compose level HOSTS entry to map the TLS hostname to "host-gateway".
-See the section ["To run the Docker container on your RMQ host"](#To run the Docker container on your RMQ host)
+See the section [To run the Docker container on your RMQ host](#To-run-the-Docker-container-on-your-RMQ-host)

 ## Azure EventHub Capture